UnlyEd/github-action-await-vercel/README.md

 **"But, what is the issue with the `@{MAJOR}-{MINOR}-{PATCH}` way to pin a specific version"?**

-> Well, if our repositories gets hacked by a 3rd party, **they can easily change all Git tags to a different commit**, which could contain malicious code.
+> Well, if this repository gets hacked by a 3rd party, **they can easily change all Git tags to a different commit**, which could contain malicious code.

 That's why **pinning a specific commit SHA is the only truly safe option**.
 This way, the code you're using **cannot be changed against your will**.